-Dear Chairwoman Beverly Gossage and other members of the Committee, envisions a world where individuals and families living with Autism can maximize their quality of life, are treated with the highest level of dignity, and live in a society where their talents and skills are appreciated and valued.
+The Autism Society of America is the nation's oldest and largest grassroots organization representing individuals on the Autism spectrum and their families.
+The Autism Society envisions a world where individuals and families living with Autism can maximize their quality of life, are treated with the highest level of dignity, and live in a society where their talents and skills are appreciated and valued.
 Along with our 70+ affiliates nationwide, we provide advocacy, education, information and referral, support, and community engagement opportunities at national, state, and local levels.
 Our Kansas affiliate, Autism Society- The Heartland has served Kansas since 2009 by offering grants and scholarships, information and referral services, educational workshops, social and support groups.